indigo-astronomy/indigo/CLIENT_DEVELOPMENT_BASICS.md

 INDIGO is a platform for the communication between software entities over a software **bus**.
 These entities are typically either in a **device** or a **client** role, but there are special entities often referred as **agents** which are in both **device** and **client** role.
 A piece of code registering one or more **devices** on the **bus** is referred as the **driver**.

-INDIGO is asynchronous in its nature so to be able to communicate over the **bus**, the client and device have to register a structure containing pointers to **callback functions** which are called by the INDIGO bus upon specific events.
+INDIGO is asynchronous in its nature, so to be able to communicate over the **bus**, the client and device have to register a structure containing pointers to **callback functions** which are called by the INDIGO bus upon specific events.

 The communication between different entities attached to the bus is done by INDIGO **messages** which contain **property** events.
 Properties on the other hand contain one or more **items** of a specified type.
 One can think of the properties as both set of variables and routines.
 Set of variables as they may store values like the *width* and *height* of the CCD frame or routines like *start 1 second exposure*.
 Messages sent over the INDIGO bus are abstraction of INDI messages.